fernandoocampo/filtering-matches/README.md

 **Frontend**

-* Found it on ./ui/user-matches-app folder.
+* Find it on ./ui/user-matches-app folder.

 * Visual Studio Code 1.18.1.